dgraeber/seed-farmer/docs_v2/docs/index.md

 - **Module**: The actual deployable unit of code

 Seed-Farmer supports multi-account / multi-region deployments scoped to individual modules within a project.

+Please see the [Concepts](concepts/index.md) page for an in-depth explanation.

 ## Getting Started